zachleigh/laravel-vue-generators/README.md

 ```
 Will create a file with no component methods.
 ###### path
 By default, all components will be saved in resources/assets/js/components/.
-Specify a custom, period divide path with the path flag.
+Specify a custom path with the path flag.
 Path root is in resources/.
 ```
-php artisan vueg:component MyComponent --path=assets.js.custom.folder
+php artisan vueg:component MyComponent --path=assets/js/custom/folder
 ```
 Will create a file called MyComponent.vue at resources/assets/js/custom/folder/MyComponent.vue.

 #### mixin
 Create a Vue js mixin file.
 ```
-php artisan vueg:mixin {name} {--empty} {--path=assets.js.mixins}
+php artisan vueg:mixin {name} {--empty} {--path=}
 ```
 ###### name
 Name of the mixin.